CatGuyMoment/silly-utils/README.md

 ### Dynamic Keyword Replacement

-This plugin introduces a unique feature where you can utilize placeholders in your messages that will be dynamically replaced by corresponding values from a configuration file.
+This plugin introduces a unique feature where you can utilize placeholders in your messages that will be dynamically replaced by corresponding values from a configuration file, recent message or pre-built command.

 To use this feature, you need to use the format `[[KEY]]` in your messages, where `KEY` corresponds to a key in your config.json file.
 The plugin will automatically replace `[[KEY]]` with the value associated with `KEY` in the config.json file.